kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Sample4: Navigating multiple URLs in Twins mode

 The sample3 showed how to compare just a single pair of URLs.
-The next sample4 shows how to compare multiple paris of URLs.
+The next sample4 shows how to compare multiple pairs of URLs.
 The sample4 shows how to navigate though a site for 7 pages while taking screenshots and HTML sources.

 #### (1) What the test case does?

 The test case [Flaskr/VisualInspectionTwins](Scripts/main/Flaskr/VisualInspectionTwins/Script1642595597544.groovy) does the following:

 1. It compares 2 web sites visually: `http://127.0.0.1` and `http://127.0.0.1:3090`.
 - (You can setup these URLs on your PC locally.
-I will explain how to later in this section.)
+I will explain how to later in this document.)
 2. A web application named **Flakr** run in the URLs.
 Let me call them "Flaskr *Prod env*" and "Flaskr *Dev env*".
 These 2 URLs have just the same functionality.
 But the pages look slightly different.
 The production environment has no site logo, but the development environment has a small site logo. <img alt="logo" src="docs/images/Sample4_Flaskr/site_logo.png" width="22pt">.
 - the Prod env
 ![Prod](docs/store/Flaskr_VisualInspectionTwins/20220122_101200/objects/4646385252b24fdbca95b1ef3413ce6367588388.png)